 In addition to this, MyPC HealthCheck may also collect different information from your computer, like:

 - IP Address.

 - Settings logs.

 MyPC HealthCheck may also make itself difficult to be uninstalled from the computer, by modifying the Windows Registry Editor.
 In addition to this, the program is also believed by researchers that it may or may not cause errors and various pop-ups that may drive users into believing their computer is actually at risk.
 This is one of the reasons this program is considered potentially harmful and it’s removal is advisable.

 To remove MyPC HealthCheck if you consider it hazardous, we strongly advise you to follow the removal instructions which we have prepared for you below.
 They are methodologically arranged to effectively delete the program from your computer.

 In case you are having difficulty removing this software manually and you believe it will show up again on your computer, malware analysts strongly advise downloading an advanced anti-malware program that will make sure your computer will delete all of the files of MyPC HealthCheck automatically and ensure you stay protected in the future as well.

 - Guide 1: How to Remove MyPC HealthCheck from Windows.

-- Guide 2: Get rid of MyPC HealthCheck from Mac OS X.
+- Guide 2: Get rid of MyPC HealthCheck on Mac OS X.

-- Guide 3: Remove MyPC HealthCheck from Google Chrome.
+- Guide 3: Remove MyPC HealthCheck in Google Chrome.